avifoxi/beatGorilla/README.md

 ### Release 2: Sequence Creation

 Users will want to create their sequences on one page.
 Users add a sound to the template, and select which step of the sequence triggers the sound.
-This is an opportunity to create some fun dynamic forms.
-Check these out:

-* [Adding Form Fields Dynamically with jQuery][]
+This will most easily can be represented in a table, containing toggles for Check these out:

 * [Dynamically Add Input Fields To Form Using jQuery][]
 * Google "jquery dynamic form fields" to find more

 To start and for your own sanity, maybe each sequence starts with a preset number and type of sounds, and preset steps.
 Create a version using 4 sounds that are samples, and 8 steps.
-Build out from there.
+Build out from there adding user expressiveness.

 ### Release 3: SEQUENCE CREATING